safetyAI/ChatSafetyAI/README.md

 - input multiple files at once
 - voice input and output
 - generate PDF out of anything
+- rating (thumbs up/down) each conversation or response

 ### 07-16-25
 - full support of managed identities